 The Company derecognizes financial assets only when the contractual rights to cash flows from the financial assets expire, or when it transfers the financial assets and substantially all of the associated risks and rewards of ownership to another entity.
 Gains and losses on derecognition are generally recognized in the consolidated statements of operations and comprehensive loss.

-Notes to the Condensed Consolidated Interim Financial Statements For the three months ended March 31, 2022 and 2021 j) Financial Instruments (Continued)
+Notes to the Condensed Consolidated Interim Financial Statements For the three months ended March 31, 2023 and 2022 (Expressed in United States Dollars Unless Otherwise Noted)

 (Expressed in United States Dollars Unless Otherwise Noted) (Unaudited)